 As mentioned before, your primary logo design will be used on the website header, marketing material and business cards.
-But other versions, such as secondary logos, submarks, brand elements and icons will normally appear on all kinds of screens, letterheads, banners, car signages, shop signages, packaging, newspaper ads, websites, mobile ads, and the list goes on as alternatives are only limited by imagination.
+But other versions, such as secondary logos, sub marks, brand elements and icons, will normally appear on all kinds of screens, letterheads, banners, car signages, shop signages, packaging, newspaper ads, websites, mobile ads, and list goes on as alternatives are only limited by imagination.

 Logo usage guidelines.

 Their colour, content, illustrations and details will look different in all those vehicles as they all use different printing techniques.
-That is why it is recommended to use a simple palette of three or four main solid colours rather than gradients as they will keep the chosen colours in the manufactured process.
+That is why it is recommended to use a simple palette of three or four main solid colours rather than gradients, as they will keep the chosen colours in the manufacturing process.